Marc13Bautista/Arma3-RealisticNamesUpdated/README.md

 - https://github.com/Marc13Bautista/Arma3-RealisticNamesUpdated

 # Arma 3 Realistic Names UPDATED
 This project aims to provide a small mod that changes the names of Weapons, Vehicles and Gear in Arma 3 to their real life names.
 Since this is a feature of [ACE3](https://github.com/acemod/ACE3) already, this mod makes use of it by simply stripping it out and distributing it standalone.
-The difference is that this will be a more up-to-date version than from the Standalone [realisticnames module](https://github.com/acemod/ACE3/tree/master/addons/realisticnames) module from [ACE3](https://github.com/acemod/ACE3) as this version includes my own additions to support other mods as well.
+The difference is that this will be a more up-to-date version than from the Standalone [realisticnames module](https://github.com/acemod/ACE3/tree/master/addons/realisticnames) from [ACE3](https://github.com/acemod/ACE3) as this version includes my own additions to support other mods as well.
 This mod requires Arma 3 and the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a>.

 # Disclaimer